microsoft/DigitalJustice/README.md

 # Digital Justice

-This repo was created by Microsoft to aggregate relevant content to the Digital Justice's tech community (customers, partners, developers, IT professionals in general).
-Some of the content you're going to find out here include (but is not limited to):
+This repo was created by Microsoft to aggregate relevant content for the Digital Justice's tech community (customers, partners, developers, IT professionals in general).
+Examples of content includes:

-* Demos related to Digital Justice on top of Microsoft's platform and services.
+* Demos related to Digital Justice utilizing Microsoft's platform and services.
-* API's catalogs to speed up development of solutions for Digital Justice.
+* API catalogs to speed up development of solutions for Digital Justice.
-* References for content in Microsoft's documentation that fits Digital Justice's scenarios.
+* References to content across Microsoft's documentation that fits within Digital Justice's scenarios.
-* Recurrent updates on existing contents.
+* Recurrent updates on existing content.

 ## Content available